indieopensource/issue-sponsorship-terms/terms.md

 _Developer_ may e-mail _Sponsor_, ending this agreement, in any of these situations:

-1.  _Developer_ has finished work resolving the problem or improvement posed by the _Issue_.
+1.  _Developer_ has finished work resolving the _Issue_.

-2. It becomes clear that the _Issue_ cannot or should not be resolved, for reasons outside _Developer_'s control.
+2. It becomes clear that the _Issue_ cannot, will not, or very clearly should not be resolved, for reasons outside _Developer_'s control.

 3. Someone else resolves the issue.

-4. Maintainers of the _Project_ explicitly reject the _Issue_.

 ### <a id="Billing"></a>Billing